CyberSecuriTim/osticket-installation/README.md

   <h3>

-  - Tip 1: If you ever wanted to take a temporary break and save a bit of the money you must spend to have your computing resources hosted in Azure you can stop/deallocate your VM within the Azure portal.
+  -PS: If you ever wanted to take a temporary break and save a bit of the money you must spend to have your computing resources hosted in Azure you can stop/deallocate
+    your VM within the Azure portal.
      - Within the [Azure portal](https://azure.portal.com) select or search for "Virtual Machines"
      - Then select the VM that you created for the osTicket lab and select "Stop" and confirm your selection.